 Mystery Science Theater 3000 Ep.
 910: 7 out of 10: As I note above, some people consider this the greatest MST3K episode ever.
 While Paste Magazine’s herculean review of all 197 episodes (Including more than one Hercules film) is an amazing feat.
 But when it comes to thier pick of the greatest episode of all time, Like Marge Gunderson might say. ” I’m not sure I agree with you a hundred percent on your movie review work, there, Paste.”

 Now don’t get me wrong, they include my three of my favorite episodes in their top five.
 (Space Mutiny, Werewolf, and Night of the Blood Beast.).
 Night of the Blood Beast being included is particularly impressive, as I have always regarded it as a very hidden gem.
 (There are dozens of us).

 But also in the top five are Cave Dwellers and The Final Sacrifice taking up valuable real estate from, say, Manos: The Hands of Fate or The Pumaman.
-I know, I know make my own damn list.
+I know, I know, make my own damn list.
 Like Cave Dwellers, The Final Sacrifice is an above average episode, but it simply never clicked for me the few times I have seen it.
-It is worth catching, but I wouldn’t be paying over $100 for a bootleg DVD out of a trunk of a car at some convention parking lot.
+It is worth catching, but I wouldn’t be paying over $100 for a bootleg DVD out of a trunk of a car in some convention parking lot.